Shen Chunyao

 He was a member of the Standing Committee of the 10th, 11th, 12th and 13th National People's Congress.
-He was an alternate member of the 19th Central Committee of the Chinese Communist Party.
+He was an alternate of the 19th Central Committee of the Chinese Communist Party.
 He was a representative of the 20th National Congress of the Chinese Communist Party.

 Biography

 Shen was born in Ye County (now Laizhou), Shandong, in May 1960, and graduated from Jilin University and then the Department of Law, China University of Political Science and Law.